 The Detention Division's training unit is the custodian of records for all PREA training for Detention staff.
 The Law Enforcement Division is the custodian of records for all PREA training for the Law Enforcement Division.
 The Detention Division's Program Sergeant shall ensure training is completed for all volunteers who have contact with incarcerated persons.
 The Detention Division's research and planning Lieutenant shall ensure training is completed for all contractors who have contact with incarcerated persons.
-The Detention Division's mental health staff, domestic violence and sexual assault detectives, contractors and volunteers.
+The training unit will audit the training files for medical staff, mental health staff, domestic violence and sexual assault detectives, contractors and volunteers.